Note

 - Fill in required subscription and instance details.

-- Once deployment completes, go to the resource and copy your Service URL and Subscription ID.
+- After deployment is finished, go to the resource and copy your service URL and subscription ID.

 Important

-To use the batch (asynchronous) API with the multilingual model, ensure you have the DeID Batch Data Owner role assigned to your identity in Access Control (IAM).
+To use the Batch (asynchronous) API with the multilingual model, ensure that you have the DeID Batch Data Owner role assigned to your identity in Access Control (IAM).

-Install Azure CLI and open your terminal of choice.
-In this tutorial, we're using PowerShell.
+Installation of the Azure CLI.
+After you install it, open your terminal of choice.
+In this tutorial, we use Azure PowerShell.

 Create a storage account and container

-- Set your context, substituting the subscription name containing your de-identification service for the
+Set your context.
+Substitute the subscription name that contains your de-identification service for the

 az storage container create --account-name $StorageAccountName --name deidtest --auth-mode login